To know the answers to these questions above, you must read this article. So let's get straight to it!

 1. Does allocation unit size affect speed?

 Yes.
 If the allocation unit size is too small, it may reduce your PC's speed.
-Moreover, allocation might take longer when more allocation units are assigned to every file.
+Moreover, allocation might take longer when more units are assigned to every file.
 However, if you make the allocation unit size too much, it will consume valuable disk space.

 2. What allocation unit size should I use for the NTFS flash drive?

-In case the size of your flash drive is bigger than 16GB, the most appropriate allocation unit size must be 16KB.
+If your flash drive is bigger than 16GB, the most appropriate allocation unit size must be 16KB.
 However, the default cluster size for NTFS drives is 4KB for 7MB - 512MB, 512MB - 1GB, 1GB - 2GB, and 2GB - 2TB.

 3. What will happen if the allocation unit size is large?